javierarce/tumblr-liked-photos-export/README.md

 ...
 ```

+## Rate limits

+Newly registered consumers are rate limited to 1,000 requests per hour, and 5,000 requests per day.
+If your application requires more requests for either of these periods, you'll need request a rate limit removal on the app (there's a link for that in the app directory page).

 ## Troubleshooting

 - If you get the an `Unauthorized` error message, open the URL http://api.tumblr.com/v2/blog/USERNAME.tumblr.com/likes?api_key=API_KEY in your browser (replacing USERNAME and API_KEY with your own values).
 You should see a list of posts.

 - If you get the error `cannot load such file -- httparty`, use `gem` to install dependencies.

+- It seems that old keys (before the Automattic era?) always return an `Unauthorized` error… the solution for this problem is to create a new app.

 ## Contributors